Laboratory analysis of benzalkonium chloride

 Effects on human health

-Benzalkonium chloride is classified as an irritant and sensitizer, and its effects vary depending on concentration and duration of exposure.
+Benzalkonium chloride is classified as an irritant and sensitizer, and its effects vary depending on the concentration and duration of exposure.

 Environmental impacts

-- Aquatic toxicity : This compound is extremely toxic to aquatic invertebrates, with low lethal concentrations.
+• Toxicity to aquatic organisms : This compound is extremely toxic to aquatic invertebrates, with low lethal concentrations.
 Fish and algae are also affected, disrupting aquatic food chains.

 Recommendations for responsible use